Lawrence Berkeley National Laboratory: Cyclotron Road

 Cyclotron Road is a fellowship program for technology innovators, supporting entrepreneurial scientists as they advance their own technology projects.
 The core support for the program comes from the Department of Energy's Office of Energy Efficiency and Renewable Energy, through the Lab-Embedded Entrepreneurship Program.
 Berkeley Lab manages the program in close partnership with Activate, a nonprofit organization established to scale the Cyclotron Road fellowship model to a greater number of innovators around the U.S. and the world.
-Cyclotron Road fellows receive two years of stipend, $100,000 of research support, intensive mentorship and a startup curriculum, and access to the expertise and facilities of Berkeley Lab.
-Since members of the first cohort completed their fellowships in 2017, companies founded by Cyclotron Road Fellows have founded companies that have raised about $1 billion in follow-on funding.
+Cyclotron Road fellows receive two years of stipend, over $100,000 of research support, intensive mentorship and a startup curriculum, and access to the expertise and facilities of Berkeley Lab.
+Since members of the first cohort completed their fellowships in 2017, the 84 start-up companies founded by Cyclotron Road Fellows have raised over $2.5 billion in follow-on funding.

-Notable Scientists
+Notable scientists

 Nobel laureates

-Fifteen Berkeley Lab scientists have been chosen to receive the Nobel Prize in physics or chemistry.
+Sixteen Berkeley Lab scientists have received the Nobel Prize in physics or chemistry.